yehia67/documentation/iota-basics/0.1/concepts/bundles-and-transactions.md

 ## Withdrawals and deposits

 A bundle can consist of any number of withdrawals and deposits.
-However because of the time and resources that are involved during [proof of work](root://the-tangle/0.1/concepts/proof-of-work.md), we recommend a maximum of 30 transactions in a bundle.
+But, because of the time and resources that are involved during [proof of work](root://iota-basics/0.1/concepts/proof-of-work.md), we recommend a maximum of 30 transactions in a bundle.

 ### Input transaction